BestMVNO may earn a commission if you click on a link leading to another website. Learn More

-MVNO stands for "Mobile Virtual Network Operator," and as such, an MVNO does not own or have it's own infrastructure ( wireless cell phone towers), but rather buys wholesale minutes, data and text from major carriers such Verizon, Sprint, T-mobile, AT&T, etc to resell to you under its own brand name.
-So essentially an MVNO is simply one of the BIG 4 wireless carriers but running under a different name.
+MVNO stands for "Mobile Virtual Network Operator," and being virtual, an MVNO does not own or have its own wireless infrastructure (network towers).
+Instead, they buy wholesale minutes, data, and text from major carriers such as Verizon, T-mobile, and AT&T, etc to resell to you under their own brand names.
+So in the simplest of terms possible, an MVNO is simply a third-party provider that grants its customers access to one of the Big 3 carrier networks.
+Mint Mobile below is one such example of an MVNO.

 Mint Mobile Monthly 3GB

 Unlimited Talk & Text + 3GB/mo of 4G LTE or 5G!

 International calling to Mexico and Canada